 Grade 11 — (H) Algebra II or Geometry, Honors Algebra II, Honors Geometry,

-Grade 12 — Pre-Calculus, Algebra II or other math course, Honors Pre-Calculus, Calculus, AP Statistics (would be offered as an on-line course)
+Grade 12 — Pre-Calculus, Algebra II or other math course, Honors Pre-Calculus, Calculus

 The science courses progression is based on emerging research that suggests that students who take Physics strengthens students’ algebra skills, which they are developing in ninth grade, and creates a grounding in physics and chemistry that is necessary to better learn biology.
 All science courses are inquiry and standards based using the Rhode Island Grade Span Expectations.
 Students will be immersed in investigations and expeditions that will make their learning rigorous and relevant while embedding many of the Applied Learning Skills.

 Grade 9 — Environmental Physics * Meets RI GSE PS2(9-11)5b